Welcome to The Exeter Digest, Exeter Observer’s essential free email newsletter. Thanks for subscribing.

 When you join Exeter Observer you don’t just become an active supporter of the independent journalism that Exeter needs, you become co-owner of a new kind of editorially and financially independent community news organisation.

-We believe good quality local public interest journalism can only be delivered by a non-profit business model which doesn’t invade the privacy of its audience, facilitate the spread of fake news or rely on advertorial, clickbait or recycled press releases.
+We believe good quality local public interest journalism can only be delivered by a not-for-profit business model which doesn’t invade the privacy of its audience, facilitate the spread of fake news or rely on advertorial, clickbait or recycled press releases.

 With your support we can produce and publish news, analysis and in-depth articles that critically engage with major challenges facing our city around democracy, development and the climate crisis while amplifying local voices and reflecting our community and cultural life.